archiejs/archiejs-docs/README.md

 # Benefits

-Many organizations and enterprises have used similar architectures for complex Nodejs projects.
+* Offers better handling of complex nodejs projects.
 [ArchitectJs presentation](http://www.slideshare.net/sergimansilla/architecting-large-nodejs-applications-14912706) is a good source for understanding the benefits of the architecture.

-These modules are **better** containers for business logic than NPM modules.
+* Offers a way to write business logic in isolated modules - thin wrappers over NPM modules.

-These modules are has a lifecycle and are initialized as per the dependency tree.
+* Modules have a lifecycle and are initialized as per the dependency tree.

-These modules are more loosely coupled than if they were `require`d and kepts as js files in a directory.
-They are easier to maintain over the years, as some parts of the project are rewritten while other parts are still legacy.

 # Demo apps